Founder and Instructor

 Dr. Ajay Amar, founder of Austin LSAT Prep, Austin GMAT Review, and Austin Elite Prep for GRE test prep, holds a doctorate from the University of California at Berkeley and an MBA from MIT's Sloan School of Management.

 Dr. Amar brings in-depth knowledge and experience from the corporate world as well as academia.
-A veteran of semiconductor industry, he is known for leading his organizations with an integrated vision of strategic operations, optimizing costs, and driving risk-benefit analytical thinking within the industry.
+A veteran of the semiconductor industry, he is known for leading his organizations with an integrated vision of strategic operations, optimizing costs, and driving risk-benefit analytical thinking within the industry.
 Dr. Amar credits his education for his success in business.

 Dr. Amar has a long-time commitment to academic excellence.
 In his early years at the University of California, he worked as teaching assistant to Owen Chamerlain, a renowned Nobel Laureate.
 He subsequently won Berkeley's prestigious Outstanding Graduate Student Instructor award.